tilt-dev/tilt-extensions/README.md

 - [`api_server_logs`](/api_server_logs): Print API server logs.
 Example from [Contribute an Extension](https://docs.tilt.dev/contribute_extension.html).
 - [`conftest`](/conftest): Use [Conftest](https://www.conftest.dev/) to test your configuration files.
 - [`docker_build_sub`](/docker_build_sub): Specify extra Dockerfile directives in your Tiltfile beyond [`docker_build`](https://docs.tilt.dev/api.html#api.docker_build).
+- [`file_sync_only`](/file_sync_only): No-build, no-push, file sync-only development.
+Useful when you want to live-reload a single config file into an existing public image, like nginx.
 - [`git_resource`](/git_resource): Deploy a dockerfile from a remote repository -- or specify the path to a local checkout for local development.
 - [`hello_world`](/hello_world): Print "Hello world!".
 Used in [Extensions](https://docs.tilt.dev/extensions.html).
 - [`helm_remote`](/helm_remote): Install a remote Helm chart (in a way that gets properly uninstalled when running `tilt down`)